Goblin Valley State Park

 Hidden away on the park’s eastern boundary, beyond the cliffs that form the far wall of the Valley of Goblins, is a massive cavernous formation known as The Goblin’s Lair.
 Not truly a cavern, the “lair” is actually a beautiful slot canyon, the entrance of which has been sealed by rockfall.
 Depending on the time of day, light may pour in through ceiling vents more than 100 feet above the chamber floor.
 Once a secret gem known only to a few, a marked trail now guides visitors to the “hiker’s entrance” of the lair.
 The trail begins at the observation point and follows the Carmel Canyon loop before splitting off after 1/2 mile.
 Some moderate scrambling up scree slopes and over boulders is required.
 Caution is advised.

 Permits for those wishing to rappel into the Goblin’s Lair are available at the visitor center desk.
-A $2 permit fee (per person) is charged for the maintenance of the route.
+A $4 permit fee (per person) is charged for the maintenance of the route.
 Guided canyoneering tours are also available at Get in the Wild Adventures.
+See our Canyoneering page for more details.

 The Carmel Canyon Loop